mercadopago/devsite-docs/guides/woocommerce/checkout-pro.en.md

 ![Advanced settings](/images/woocomerce/cho-pro-advanced-settings-es.gif)

-To save the changes in the configuration, click on the **Save Changes** button.
+To save the changes in the configuration, click on the **Save changes** button.

 At checkout, when buyers choose to pay with Mercado Pago, information is displayed that highlights the exclusive advantages of paying with a Mercado Pago account, such as: